Classic or Luxury Famous Villages of Provence

 France Bike Tours

-Cycle in Provence and enjoy fine food, great wine, & stunning scenery!
+Cycle in Provence & enjoy fine food, great wine, & stunning scenery!

 Overview

-A true cycling experience in Provence through a landscape of tremendous beauty and diversity.
-Choose between handpicked luxury hotels or classic accommodations, on routes that have been designed to allow time for sightseeing in historical towns, relaxing, and tasting its renowned wines, olive oils, cheeses, black truffles, & sun-drenched produce.
+This tour is a true cycling experience in Provence through a landscape of tremendous beauty and diversity.
+Choose between handpicked luxury hotels or classic accommodations on routes that have been designed to allow time for sightseeing in historical towns, relaxing, and tasting its renowned wines, olive oils, cheeses, black truffles, & sun-drenched produce.

-Whether you’re a novice or keen rider, Provence is a biking paradise with endless miles of diverse landscapes, from its thyme-laden hills in the Alpilles mountains, the beautiful hilltop villages in the Luberon, the vineyards, olive groves, spectacular views, & untouched treasures.
-You can stop as frequently as you like to take it all in, the true spirit of a slow holiday.
+Whether you’re a novice or avid rider, Provence is a biking paradise with endless miles of diverse landscapes, from its thyme-laden hills in the Alpilles mountains, the beautiful hilltop villages in the Luberon, the vineyards, olive groves, spectacular views, and untouched treasures.
+You can stop as frequently as you like to take it all in, the true spirit of a slow vacation.

-Savour provencal food & wine bursting with the flavors of the sun, chat with the locals as you walk through the market stalls, and cycle on beautiful routes which will create a memorable cycling holiday.
+Savour provencal food and wine bursting with the flavors of the sun, chat with the locals as you walk through the market stalls, and cycle on beautiful routes that will create a memorable cycling vacation.

 Highlights